jessepav/lacygoill-wiki-backup/fasd.md

 # Issues
 ## I keep opening a file but fasd never adds it to its database!

-Make sure your path doesn't contain more than 4 slashes.
+Make sure the path you used – `~` being expanded – doesn't contain more than 4 slashes.
 Use a relative  path, and switch to a  directory which is nearer to  the file if necessary.